 • 77% of respondents favored allowing those who are dying of a terminal disease the choice to request and receive medication from their physician to bring about a peaceful death.

 • 90% agreed that aid in dying is a personal decision, one between a patient and their doctor.

 • 83% said the medical community, rather than the government, should establish proper guidelines and safeguards.

 • 81% trusted their doctors to respond appropriately to a request for medication to bring about a peaceful death if suffering became unbearable.

-If your end-of-life plans aren’t in place yet, follow the link below to find the most recent forms and resources for end-of-life planning.
+If your end-of-life plans aren’t in place yet, follow the link to find the most recent forms and resources for end-of-life planning.

-To learn how you can get involved with Compassion & Choices please contact [email protected] via email or call her at 808-225-4563.
+To learn how you can get involved with Compassion & Choices Hawaii, please contact [email protected] via email or call her at 808-225-4563.
 You can also call 1-800-247-7421.